Scout24/afp-cli/README.rst

   the server url from it: ``https://{FQDN}/afp-api/latest`` The specified url must contain full server url (not just the FQDN).
 * ``user: <username>``
-  Defaults to the currently logged in username
+  Defaults to the currently logged in user-name

 Example: